Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Example of the Moyal algebra

-Moreover, since the area of the negative value region contains the deformation parameter $\lambda,$ also any series $ \sum_{l=-s}^{\infty}\lambda^l T_l$ cannot represent a state because supports of generalised functions $T_l$ do not depend on $\lambda.$ This observation illustrates very well the following aspect of the formal series calculus.
+Moreover, we claim that any series $T[[\lambda]]]= \sum_{l=-s}^{\infty}\lambda^l T_l$, where $T_l$ are summable functions of supports contained in a single common compact set ${\rm supp}( T[[\lambda]])$, cannot represent a quantum state.
+This statement is supported by the following observation.
+By WKB approximation a volume occupied by a single quantum state is proportional to $\lambda$.
+The same conclusion can be reached from the Heisenberg uncertainty principle.
+Simultaneously our definition of nonnegativity involves every $\lambda > 0$, so one can make this volume arbitrarily large.
+On the contrary, the volume defined by ${\rm supp}\; T[[\lambda]]$ does not depend on $\lambda$.

+These observations are related to another aspect of the formal series calculus.
 The deformation parameter $\lambda$ has its own unit.
-If we fix its value, then an arbitrary change of this unit does not change convergence / divergence of a series $\varphi[[\lambda]]$ because the units of variables also change.
-But when $\lambda$ is treated as a symbol we lose this invariance of convergence / divergence with respect to the value of $\lambda.$
+If we fix its value, then an arbitrary change of this unit does not change convergence (divergence) of a series $\varphi[[\lambda]]$ because the units of variables $(p,q)$ also change and in turn the same happens to the units of coefficients of $\varphi[[\lambda]]$.
+But when $\lambda$ is treated as a symbol, we lose this invariance of convergence (divergence) with respect to the value of $\lambda.$

-Therefore we conclude that in frames of the Moyal formal series calculus states should be represented by generalised functions of noncompact supports.
+By such arguments one is driven to represent states in frames of the Moyal formal series calculus by generalised functions of noncompact supports.
 What is exciting, this observation is with agreement with a result holding for the Moyal multiplication in strict deformation.
-For the phase space $({\mathbb R}^2, dq \wedge dp)$ equipped with the Moyal product (\ref{q32}) a relationship between a wave function and its respective states called a Wigner function, is known \cite{ja1}.
+For the phase space $({\mathbb R}^2, dq \wedge dp)$ equipped with the Moyal product (\ref{q31}) a relationship between a wave function and its respective state called a Wigner function, is known \cite{ja1}.
 And as it was proved in \cite{ja2}, if the wave function is of a compact support then its Wigner function is not.
 One can extend this observation on mixed states.